-Before we begin, let us explain a couple of things.
-Any time you see the term “financial aid”, that just means any money used to pay for college that doesn’t come out of your own pocket at that time.
+Before we begin, we’d like to explain a few things.
+Any time you see the term “financial aid”, a ton of questions come to mind, right?
+Well, “financial aid” just means any money used to pay for college that doesn’t come out of your own pocket at that time.
 There are many types of financial aid – some that you have to pay back, some that you don’t.
-For more information about specific grants, scholarships, loans, and work study options, head to our Financial Aid Options page.

-Money You Don’t Have To Pay Back – Grants & Scholarships
+Scholarships – Money You Don’t Have To Pay Back

-Scholarships and grants are sums of money given to an eligible student to be applied toward the student’s education costs.
-Students do not repay scholarships or grants, but must meet specific requirements to receive them.
+Scholarships are sums of money given to an eligible student to be applied toward the student’s education costs.
+Students do not repay scholarships, but must meet specific requirements to receive them.
 Scholarships are awarded based upon various criteria, which usually reflect the values and purposes of the donor or founder of the award.